MicrosoftDocs/playfab-docs/playfab-docs/features/social/friends/friends-leaderboards.md

 ---
-title: Friends leaderboards
+title: Friends Leaderboards
 author: v-thopra
-description: Tutorial that describes how to create and use friends leaderboards ms.author: v-thopra ms.date: 10/26/2018 ms.topic: article
+description: Tutorial that describes how to create and use friends leaderboards. ms.author: v-thopra ms.date: 10/26/2018 ms.topic: article